Uberspace/lab/source/guide_buildbot.rst

 Adding the webhook to a repository works pretty much as expected.
 Go to the desired repository, click on ``Settings > Webhooks > Add Webhook > Gitea`` and enter ``http://localhost:12345/change_hook/gitea`` as the URL and whatever you entered as a secret as secret.
 This of course assumes that you installed gitea on the same Uberspace host as BuildBot_.

-.. note::If gitea and Buildbot are installed on different hosts, you will either need to set up an SSH tunnel between them or expose the Buildbot webinterface to the public.
+.. note:: If gitea and Buildbot are installed on different hosts, you will either need to set up an SSH tunnel between them or expose the Buildbot webinterface to the public.
 You may refer to the section on securing the Buildbot installation as a starting point. `autossh <http://www.harding.motd.ca/autossh/>`_ might also be interesting to you.

 And that's it!
 Now, push-events in your gitea repository will trigger the runtests-builder from the example setup.